ekasitk/nginx-keystone-auth/README.md

   }
 }
 ```
 For any requests, the auth_request performs http subrequest authentication to /auth, which is proxied to the nginx-keystone-auth daemon.
 If the user is not authorized, browser is redirected to the login page.
-Once logged in, a authentication cookie is generated for the browser.
+Once logged in, an authentication cookie is generated for the browser.
 Any subsequent requests are authorized until the cookie expires.

 9. Restart/reload nginx
 ```shell